+Many women worry about birth control causing weight gain.
 Our ancestors struggled to get enough calories just to stay alive.
-Now, as we try to keep our weight in a healthy range, we look at all kinds of factors: diet, exercise, sleep, supplements, meditation, hypnosis, psychotherapy, prayer, or even surgery that might help us tip the scales a little less.
+But now, as we try to keep our weight in a healthy range, we look at all kinds of factors: diet, exercise, sleep, supplements, meditation, hypnosis, psychotherapy, prayer, or even surgery that might help us tip the scales a little less.

-For many women, one question that comes up is whether contraception is making weight management harder.
-Women spend almost forty years trying to not get pregnant.
-That’s a lot of time engaged in some kind of contraception, and consequently rumors abound.
+For a woman who is struggling to fend off excess weight, one question that comes up is whether birth control could be making weight management harder.
+The average woman spends almost forty years trying to not get pregnant.
+That’s a lot of time to be putting stuff into our bodies–pills, rubber, spermacides, IUDs–and consequently rumors abound.
 Anxiety is contagious, which makes scary stories particularly viral.
 As a woman trying to figure out what is best for your body, it can be challenging to sort out reality from hype or haze.

-To figure out which contraceptive is best for your health, it is important to keep this in mind: No matter what beauty ideals we may absorb from Hollywood and Glamour Magazine, normal healthy women gain some weight during the fertile years with or without contraception.
+To figure out which contraceptive is best for your health, it is important to keep this in mind: No matter what beauty ideals we may absorb from Hollywood and Glamour Magazine, normal healthy women gain some weight during the fertile years with or without birth control.
+Weight gain is a natural part of maturation.
 At age 13, many girls are menstruating and some have reached their adult height, but the average weight is 100 pounds.
 By age 20, they have filled out, and American women weigh on average 125-130 pounds.
 By age 55, the norm is closer to 165 before average weight then starts declining.
 (Even long distance runners and other highly active women tend to gain over time.)

-The net-net is that any time a woman is contracepting is a time she is also likely to be on the upward-moving part of her personal lifetime weight curve, regardless of any effects from contraception.
-Consequently, in all clinical trials of contraceptives some women complain of weight gain, and so virtually all contraceptives list weight gain as a possible side effect.
+The net-net is that any time a woman is contracepting is a time she is also likely to be on the upward-moving part of her personal lifetime weight curve, regardless of any effects from birth control.
+Consequently, in all clinical trials of contraceptives some women complain of weight gain, and so virtually all types of hormonal birth control list weight gain as a possible side effect.
 Only after the fact, as data accumulate, are researchers able to tease apart normal age-related changes from possible effects of contraceptive hormones.

-Sometimes we forget the big picture: Pregnancy and childbearing have such huge effects on our bodies that (barring certain medical conditions) the most significant health question related to any contraceptive is–how well does it work?
+Sometimes we forget the big picture: Pregnancy and childbearing have such huge effects on our bodies that (barring certain medical conditions) the most significant health question related to any birth control method is–how well does it work?
 Many people don’t realize how often most contraceptives fail with “human factors” built into the equation.
-On the Pill, 1 in 12 women gets pregnant each year; relying on condoms alone, that rate is 1 in 8.
-(For no contraception the annual rate is 85%; abstinence commitments may cut that 85% rate by about half.)
+On the Pill, one in eleven women gets pregnant each year; relying on condoms alone, that rate is almost one in six.
+(Without birth control the annual rate is more than eight in ten; abstinence commitments may cut that 85% rate by about half.)
 With a long acting method like an implant or IUD, the pregnancy rate drops to 1 in 500 or less.
 If you are trying to managing weight for health or lifestyle reasons, efficacy should be a primary consideration in choosing among contraceptive options.

-Efficacy aside, the best research available suggests that most contraceptives have little effect on weight, with a few very important exceptions.
+Efficacy aside, the best research available suggests that most forms of birth control have little effect on weight gain, with a few very important exceptions.
 Here is the lay of the land.

-Depo/Shot—Depo-Provera, also known as the Shot, (94% effective) is where things get complicated when it comes to contraceptives and weight.
+Depo/Shot—Depo-Provera, also known as the Shot, (94% effective) is where things get complicated when it comes to birth control and weight gain.
 On average, users of Depo-Provera gained an extra pound a year when compared to IUD users.
 But the average doesn’t tell the whole story.
 Some women appear to gain a couple of pounds over many years of using Depo, which they find well worth trading for effective contraception and menstrual suppression that they have to think about only four times per year.
-Other women’s bodies react quite differently, with weight gain that over time is unhealthy.
+Other women’s bodies react quite differently to injectible birth control, with weight gain that over time is unhealthy.
 Teenagers who are already heavy (who, incidentally, appear most at risk to develop obesity after pregnancy), may be particularly vulnerable.
 Fortunately, the difference shows up pretty quickly.
 It now appears that any woman who gains five percent of her body weight in the first six months on the Shot is at risk for ongoing, contraception-related weight gain and should consider another method.

 Patch, Ring, Pill –It is widely believed by women and doctors alike that the Pill and related combination contraceptives (all around 91% effective) cause weight gain.
 But guess what?
 The best controlled studies, taken together, don’t find any such effect.
 Women on the Pill or Patch or Ring absolutely do gain weight over time; remember those pounds we tend to gain between adolescence and menopause?
 But carefully comparing women who use combination hormonal contraceptives and women who do not suggests the spurts of weight gain some women experience while on these methods are largely caused by other factors like aging, stress, health issues, and life changes.
 The best data available to date suggest that the effect of the Pill, Patch or Ring is usually negligible and that women who respond by putting on pounds are roughly equaled by those who respond by dropping pounds.